SoliEstre/EstreUI-for-node/README.md

 If you provide a project name, it will be set up automatically.
 If omitted, you will be prompted to enter it.
 The following will be automatically set up:
-- ✅ Copy EstreUI core files
+- ✅ Copy EstreUI core files (from local or global package)
 - ✅ Create `package.json`
 - ✅ Install essential libraries (JCODD, Doctre, Modernism, Alienese, jQuery)
 - ✅ Automatically configure `index.html`
+- ✅ Create/Update `.gitignore` with `node_modules`

+> **Note**: If you have `estreui` installed globally, the CLI will ask if you want to install it locally in the new project.
+You can choose to skip local installation and use the global package assets instead.

 ### 2. Run Development Server